kaizen-ai/kaizenflow/docs/How_to_organize_your_work.md

   - Practice leadership skills (which mainly entail technical excellence and patience)
   - Work closely with GP / Paul
-  - Material benefits (e.g., higher Sorrentum bonuses once the system is in place)
+  - Material benefits (e.g., higher Sorrentum bonuses once the reward system is in place)

+## Developers

+- People on teams working on the same project or on related projects can:
+  1) work together on the same tasks (you can coordinate on GitHub, Telegram, or do a Zoom)
+  2) work together and split the work (still you need coordination)
+  3) each can "replicate" the work so that both of you understand (no coordination)

 # How to organize your research